Solar Powered Aquaponics Greenhouse Makes Year Round Growing Possible – Here’s another Off Grid World original design concept.

 Plus you can save over $750 when you recycle the leftover scrap steel.

 It would cost much more to try to build one from scratch yourself.

 Adding The Side Panels

 Then we add the transparent polycarbonate greenhouse side panels turning the shipping container into a greenhouse.

 NOTE: For this build the panels are made from twin walled (for insulation) clear 16mm polycarbonate sheets.
 Each sheet is 48″ wide and 9′ long. (price per sheet is about $150 shipped).
 The container is almost 9 feet tall and 40 feet long, so we need 20 panels to cover the sides (10 panels on each side) and 4 panels (2 panels on either end) to cover the ends of the container.
 Plus each end has a door (for safety reasons and for ease of placing stairs for access).

 Note: It’s possible to use thin roll plastic sheeting, but it won’t last very long and there will be constant maintenance.

-The aquaponics system is added BEFORE the outside panels are placed for ease of construction, however for this article the photos show the module without aquaponics system in place for illustrative purposes.
+The aquaponics system is added BEFORE the outside panels are placed for ease of construction, however, for this article, the photos show the module without the aquaponics system in place for illustrative purposes.